abhishekarya1/DSA-2k23/arrays.md

 **NOTE**: Two pointer approach with `low` and `high` had condition `while(low < high)` but Dutch-National Algo has `while(mid <= high)`, why the `<=`?
 Because value of the last element of the separation (`low == high`) won't matter, it can be either of `0` or `1` and separation will still be valid.
 But with three-partitions, it can be `0` in cases like `[1, 0, 2]` (`mid = high = 1`) and we do need to process `0` and place it appropriately.

-- Merge two sorted arrays in O(1) space:
-	- Merging arrays approach: using two pointers, traverse both arrays and swap the smaller element from the second array to the first array, this fixes one element in the first (larger) array at appropriate position, re-sort the smaller array after every swap; sorting is necessary since we don't know what kind of elements are coming from first array upon swap.
-	- Shell sort (Gap) approach: initiate `gap=(m+n)/2` and keep swapping inversions on gap pointers, reduce `gap/=2` every traversal of both arrays (`m+n` length), stop on `gap=0`

 ### Merging two arrays
-Merging can be done on sorted arrays in `O(m+n)` time and constant space with two pointers.
-Tip - always copy smaller element and move its pointer.
+**Merging of K arrays** can be done on sorted arrays in `O(m+n+...)` time and constant space with `K` pointers.
+Tip - always copy smaller element and move its pointer only.

-Set operations (merge, union, intersection, set diff)
+**Set operations** (merge, union, intersection, set diff)
 - Non-Sorted: use ordered `map` or ordered `set` to sort and remove duplicates, or unordered ones for constant time lookups for unsorted arrays
 - Sorted: use two-pointer technique discussed below

 Duplicates within an array are problematic for two-pointer approach.
 Check last element of result array at each write to detect and eliminate duplicates.

-- Union of two sorted arrays (sorted; duplicates present): always take minimum of the two and check with equality with the last inserted element so that we don't insert duplicates `O(m+n)`
+- **Union** of two sorted arrays (sorted; duplicates present): always take minimum of the two and check with equality with the last inserted element so that we don't insert duplicates `O(m+n)`

-- Intersection of two arrays (unsorted; duplicates present): [link](https://leetcode.com/problems/intersection-of-two-arrays/)
+- **Intersection** of two arrays (unsorted; duplicates present): [link](https://leetcode.com/problems/intersection-of-two-arrays/)
 	- sort and do two-pointer approach like the Union approach above, to avoid duplicates check the last inserted element in `ans` array with the element to be inserted (skip if same)
 	- sort and remove duplicates from each array using sets early on and do simple two-pointer approach
 	- sort and do two-pointer and remove duplicates from `ans` array using a set at the end
 	- store all elments of `nums2` in a freq map (acts as a set since it keeps unique elements only as keys), then traverse `nums1` and erase when an element is found in both (is intersection) to avoid duplicates; no sorting was required here because of map lookups (finds)
-- Set difference of two sorted arrays: similar code as above, take smaller element but only if its in `A` and skip both on equal elements.
+- **Set difference** of two sorted arrays: similar code as above, take smaller element but only if its in `A` and skip both on equal elements.
 Copy remaining but only from the `A` if calculating `A - B` set diff.

+**Merge two sorted arrays in O(1) space**:
+- Merging arrays approach: using two pointers, traverse both arrays and swap the smaller element from the second array to the first array, this fixes one element in the first (larger) array at appropriate position, re-sort the smaller array after every swap; sorting is necessary since we don't know what kind of elements are coming from first array upon swap.
+- Shell sort (Gap) approach: initiate `gap=(m+n)/2` and keep swapping inversions on gap pointers, reduce `gap/=2` every traversal of both arrays (`m+n` length), stop on `gap=0`

 ### Divide and Conquer (Merge Sort based)
-- Count Inversions / Reverse Pairs - quadratic naive solution, linear solution is applicable to sorted-and-rotated arrays (with no duplicates) only, optimal solution is to do mergeSort (`O(nlogn)`) and during/before merging count pairs for all small sub-partitions and total them from every recurive call and return cumulative count at the end.
+**Count Inversions / Reverse Pairs** - quadratic naive solution, linear solution is applicable to sorted-and-rotated arrays (with no duplicates) only, optimal solution is to do mergeSort (`O(nlogn)`) and during/before merging count pairs for all small sub-partitions and total them from every recurive call and return cumulative count at the end.
 Counting inversions can be done with modified condition body in the merge method, but counting reversals needs separate logic since we can't modify merge condition itself (we need scanning for reversals unlike inversions).

 ### Finding a target (2-Sum)
-- 2-Sum Problem:
+**2-Sum Problem**:
 - naive quadratic solution: pick one element and brute force search its other half (_addend_), use nested loops.
 Interseting observation is that we don't need to look backwards in the inner loop since pairing for those are already covered when outer loop were at previous indices.
 - for unsorted: optimal approach is to find `target - arr[i]` while storing elements in a map/set.
 - if sorted: fix `i = 0, j = n - 1` and do 2-pointer search for `target`.

-- 3-Sum Problem: fix `i` pointer and do 2-pointer search for `target-arr[i]` in the rest of the array.
+**3-Sum Problem**: fix `i` pointer and do 2-pointer search for `target-arr[i]` in the rest of the array.
 Do this for all elements.
 - low and high technique won't work as previously believed by me! naive solution is `O(n^3)` here and will work the same as 2-Sum's naive sol (no need to scan previous indices).
 - incase duplicates are there, only consider first/last among the chain using `if` (skip each step) or `while` loop (fast forwarding all steps)
 - TC = `O(n^2)` (_optimal_); map approach isn't possible here.

-- 4-Sum Problem:
+**4-Sum Problem**:
 - fix two pointers `i = 0` and `j = i + 1` and search for `target-arr[i]` in the rest of the array using another two pointers, nested loops to inc `i` and inc `j` to handle duplicates since it considers only the first/last among the chain.
   - taking search space from `j` till end works since we don't need to look at previous indices as they're already covered when we go left to right (with `i`) (as explained in 2-Sum above).
 - TC: `O(n^3)` (_optimal_)

+To summarize:
 ```txt
 2Sum → 2-pointer
 3Sum → fix one, use 2-pointer